Acute Liver Failure in Dogs

 • Ascites (in case of portal hypertension or hypoalbuminemia)

-• Hepatic encephalopathy (disorientation, ataxia, Behavioral changes, Convulsions, coma)
+• Hepatic encephalopathy (disorientation, ataxia, Behavioral changes, Seizures, coma)

 • Polydipsia, polyuria

-The symptoms often develop rapidly and progressively.
+The symptoms often develop rapidly and progressive.
 Encephalopathy, in particular, is a dramatic indication of advanced liver failure.

 Diagnosis

-An early diagnosis is crucial to improve the prognosis.
-Several procedures are used.
+Early diagnosis is crucial to improving the prognosis.
+Several procedures are used for this.

 Blood tests